philszep/Bike_share/README.md

 * `Summer_2018.ipynb` : Exploratory trip analysis with Summer (June, July, August) 2018 data.
 * `Winter_2018.ipynb`: Exploratory trip analysis with Winter (January, February, March) 2018 data.
-* `StationGIFs_NYC_Winter2018.ipynb`: Sample notebook for creating station usage GIFs in './Images/'
+* `StationGIFs_NYC_Winter2018.ipynb`: Sample notebook for creating station usage GIFs in `./Images/`

 * `Summer_2018_weekday_clustering.ipynb`: K-means clustering on stations using data from the Summer 2018 dataset -- clumps stations into high/low use stations and morning/evening pickup stations, relevant for commuters
-* 'Summer_2018_weekend_clustering.ipynb': K-means clustering on stations using data from the Summer 2018 dataset -- clumps stations into high/low use stations and daytime/evening pickup stations, likely relevant for recreational bikers
+* `Summer_2018_weekend_clustering.ipynb`: K-means clustering on stations using data from the Summer 2018 dataset -- clumps stations into high/low use stations and daytime/evening pickup stations, likely relevant for recreational bikers
-* 'Winter_2018_weekday_clustering.ipynb': K-means clustering on stations using data from the Winter 2018 dataset -- similar to summer results
+* `Winter_2018_weekday_clustering.ipynb`: K-means clustering on stations using data from the Winter 2018 dataset -- similar to summer results
-* 'Winter_2018_weekday_clustering.ipynb': K-means clustering on stations using data from the Winter 2018 dataset -- similar to summer results
+* `Winter_2018_weekday_clustering.ipynb`: K-means clustering on stations using data from the Winter 2018 dataset -- similar to summer results

-* 'top_trips_Chicago_Q4.ipynb': Preliminary work on plotting commons trips for data from Chicago
+* `top_trips_Chicago_Q4.ipynb`: Preliminary work on plotting commons trips for data from Chicago
-* 'Clustering_exploration.ipynb': exploratory clustering on individual trips
+* `Clustering_exploration.ipynb`: exploratory clustering on individual trips
-* 'Winter_2018_station_types.ipynb' and 'Winter_2018_trip_types.ipynb': some crude attempts at classifying stations and trips
+* `Winter_2018_station_types.ipynb` and `Winter_2018_trip_types.ipynb`: some crude attempts at classifying stations and trips

 To do:

-* Use clustering data as classification of stations (as in 'Summer_2018_weekday_clustering.ipynb', for example), combined with station feature data to create a classifier for 'bikeable' neighborhoods.
+* Use clustering data as classification of stations (as in `Summer_2018_weekday_clustering.ipynb`, for example), combined with station feature data to create a classifier for "bikeable" neighborhoods.
 (Work in progress...)
 * Next step: _accummulate feature data_